tgvashworth/tgvashworth.github.io/_posts/2016-07-20-technical-lead.md

 summary: "Roles and responsibilities of a Tech Lead"
 ---

-When I became tech lead of the TweetDeck team in mid-2016 I spent some time thinking about what I expect from a lead and, using that list and [other brilliant resources](/2016/06/03/frontend-reading-list.html#professional-practice), the behaviours and attributes I hope to exhibit.
+In mid-2016 I became tech lead of the TweetDeck team at Twitter, so I spent some time thinking about what I expect from a lead and, using that list and [other brilliant resources](/2016/06/03/frontend-reading-list.html#professional-practice), the behaviours and attributes I hope to exhibit.

-This post is a sort of check-list: I return to it periodically to make sure that I have recently paid some attention to everything on the list.

-These days I am a tech lead on the GraphQL team, and my name is on some other internal projects in a leadership role.
+After that came tech lead (or maybe product manager?) of the GraphQL team at Twitter, with my name is on some other internal projects in a leadership role.
 The teams are bigger; so is the scope for success or failure.
 This post was edited in 2018 to reflect that change.

+This post is a sort of check-list: I return to it periodically to make sure that I have recently paid some attention to everything on the list.

+I'm now a Principal Software Engineer at [Bulb](bulb), working on our member-facing products and on security.

-### What do I want from a lead?
+### What do I want from a lead

-- Clear explanation of *why* we’re doing something
+These are things I want or expect from someone I report to or consider a "lead" relative to me:

+- Clarity and openness when I ask "*why*"
 - Quantifiable short and long-term goals
 - Ownership where necessary with clear responsibilities and expectations
 - Team advocacy — selling us and sharing our work
 - Documented processes with justification
 - Space to become expert
+- Humility and willingness to change their mind

 ### How should I behave as a lead?

+Given that list, what behaviours should I exhibit?
+I can't ask more of people than I am able to do myself.

 Within the team...

-- Be as explicit and transparent as possible about project dependencies
+- Be as clear, explicit and transparent as possible, when appropriate
-- Run regular, project-focused meetings with a clear structure — attendees should know what to expect
+- Run high-qulity, productive meetings with a clear structure — attendees should know what to expect
-- Transparently document project management process
+- Set an example for documenting project management process
 - Trust the team to deliver when responsibility and ownership are given
-- Be ready to explain *why* about anything, and able to say *I don’t know*
+- Be able to explain *why* about anything, able to say *I don’t know*, and ready to change my mind
 - Advocate for open-source and external sharing
 - Challenge the team to solve problems in the way they want
 - Encourage quantifiable, short and long-term goals
 - Help team-mates with career advancement and growth
+- Prioritise unblocking others where I can
+- Work hard to prevent interruptions to the team's flow

 Outside of the team...